jostylr/literate-programming-book/manuscript/symphonic-programming.md

 has problems with `_""quote""` but should be fine with `_'"Quote"'`

 This syntax works pretty well, but there are a couple of more tricks to learn.
-In particular, it demonstrates that colons are not allowed in headings either as they have been co-opted for something else.
+In particular, colons are not allowed in headings either as they have been co-opted for minor blocks, discussed below.

-The available headers are those that convert into h1 to h4 headers, namely `#, ##, ###, ####` or either of the underline heading syntax. h5 and h6 headers are reserved for something else which is discussed later.
+The available markdown header syntaxes are those that convert into h1 to h4 headers, namely `#, ##, ###, ####` or either of the underline heading syntax.
+Those headers become references to the code in their blocks. h5 and h6 headers are reserved for something else which is discussed later.

-Header names should be unique.
-No guarantees as to what happens with repeated header names is given though most likely it will concatenate the code blocks.
+References should be unique.
+If you reuse the same reference name, then it will most likely concatenate though it might replace or ignore.  h5 and h6 headers can be repeated, as will be discussed later.

-One can refer to the same block as many times as one likes.
+One can use the same reference as many times as one likes.

-One can use any of the quotes to start and the matching style to end: `"`, `'`, `` ` ``
+One can use any of the quotes to start a substitution, just use the same quote to end `"`, `'`, `` ` ``

 ### Minor blocks